MRP ₹16.5

 Breast Feeding

-Esole Delayed Release Granules 1 gm passes into the breast milk.
-However, no evidence of risk has been reported.
-Please consult your doctor before intake of Esole Delayed Release Granules 1 gm.
-Your doctor will weigh the benefits and any potential risks before prescribing it to you.
+Esole Delayed Release Granules 1 gm is safe for use in lactating mothers.
+However, please consult your physician before taking the medicine.
+Your doctor will weigh the benefits and potential risks before prescribing it.

 Driving